 Key Indian equity market indices open in green

-Mumbai: Despite a muted trend in Asian markets, the key Indian equity market indices on Thursday opened higher.
+Mumbai: Taking a cue from global markets, the key Indian equity market indices on Thursday opened higher ahead of derivatives expiry.

-On Thursday, Asian indices were showing mostly a negative trend.
-Japan’s Nikkei 225 was quoting in red, down by 0.76 per cent while Hang Seng was also trading in red, down by 0.45 per cent and South Korea’s Kospi was down by 0.30 per cent.
-China’s Shanghai Composite was also trading red, down by 0.06 per cent.
+On Thursday, Asian indices were mostly showing a positive trend.
+Japan’s Nikkei 225 was quoting in green, up by 3.39 per cent, while Hang Seng was up by 0.57 per cent, South Korea’s Kospi was up by 0.14 per cent.
+China’s Shanghai Composite index was trading in green, up by 0.54 per cent.

 Overnight, Nasdaq closed in green, up by 5.84 per cent.